Updated on by Sarina

 Linen – The best fabric for cross stitch other than even weave fabric and aida is Linen.
-Linen has a beauty unparalleled as well as the weave is very apparent which makes it best for this embroidery
+Linen and evenweave look almost the same.
+Linen has small slubs in its surface but this wouldnot look so obvious once cross stitches are made.
+Linen has a beauty unparalleled as well as the weave is very apparent which makes it best for this embroidery.

 Hardanger fabric – Some people use this fabric for cross stitching projects – this has more threads per inch than Aida .